-Call for Applications Main Features Key dates of the Call Calendar (section 6) Call opening: 2nd October 2023 Call closing: 4th December 2023 Admissibility and eligibility check: 21st December 2023 Evaluation of proposals: December 2023 - February 2024 Signing contracts: 22nd March 2024 Programme start: 1st April 2024 Total estimated EIT Funding allocated to this Call (section 3.4) EUR 1,400,000 28 start-ups with EUR 50,000 of EIT Community NEB funding allocation each through subgrants and in-kind services.
-Link to the application portal (section 4) All applications and associated documents must be submitted via the Award Force platform.
-List of documents to be submitted (section 4) Completed Application Form on Award Force platform.
+Call for Applications Main Features Call opening: 2nd October 2023 Amendment 1 posting: 30th November 2023 Call closing: Monday, 4th January 2024, 17:00 CEST Monday, 19th January 2024, 17:00 CEST Admissibility and eligibility check: 21st December 2023-31st January 2024 Evaluation of proposals: January 2024 - March 2024 Signing contracts: 5th April 2024 Programme start: 1st April 2024 EUR 1,400,000 28 start-ups with EUR 50,000 of EIT Community NEB funding allocation each through subgrants and in-kind services.
+All applications and associated documents must be submitted via the Award Force platform.
+Completed Application Form on Award Force platform.
 Proof of incorporation.
 Proof of revenues or investment received (except for Grow NEB applicants).
-Eligibility requirements (sections 3.3 and 5.1) Registered in an eligible country.
+Registered in an eligible country.
 Incorporated after 1st January 2019.
 Have a minimum of EUR 5,000 in revenues in 2023 or EUR 10,000 in investments received (see Appendix F - Eligible Financial Criteria or participated in Grow NEB programme.
 Technology or Business Readiness Levels (TRL/BRL) of at least 4 or participated in Grow NEB programme.
 Agree to sign Simple Agreement for Future Equity (SAFE) before the programme start-date (see section 3.5).
 Guarantee the participation of at least one of the founders in the programme.
 DO NOT apply to this call if your venture is not in a position to sign the SAFE.

 Key Performance Indicators (section 3.2) 5 Innovations launched on the market with a sales revenue of at least 10 000 EUR documented.
 28 Start-ups and scale-ups registered supported by KICs for at least two months.

-EUR 1,000,000 Investments attracted by KIC-supported start-ups and scale-ups.
+EUR 1,000,000 Investments attracted by KIC-supported start-ups and scale-ups. --- ---